 Use proper power cord.
 Use only the power cord specified for this product and certified for the country of use.
 Do not use the provided power cord for other products.

 Ground the product.
 This product is grounded through the grounding conductor of the power cord.
 To avoid electric shock, the grounding conductor must be connected to earth ground.
-Before making connections to the input or output terminals of the product, make sure that the product is properly grounded.
+Before making connections to the input or output terminals of the product, ensure that the product is properly grounded.
+Do not disable the power cord grounding connection.

 Power disconnect.
 The power cord disconnects the product from the power source.
 See instructions for the location.
-Do not position the equipment so that it is difficult to disconnect the power cord; it must remain accessible to the user at all times to allow for quick disconnection if needed.
+Do not position the equipment so that it is difficult to operate the power cord; it must remain accessible to the user at all times to allow for quick disconnection if needed.

 Observe all terminal ratings.
-To avoid fire or shock hazard, observe all ratings and markings on the product.
+To avoid fire or shock hazard, observe all rating and markings on the product.
 Consult the product manual for further ratings information before making connections to the product.